 I’m vaccinated against COVID-19, but I had close contact with someone who tested positive.
 What should I do next?
 Do I need to quarantine?

-Per CDC guidance, if you are vaccinated against COVID-19 and you have had close contact with someone who has tested positive, you do not need to quarantine as long as you are asymptomatic (not having symptoms).
+All campus members: Per CDC guidance, if you are vaccinated against COVID-19 and you have had close contact with someone who has tested positive, you do not need to quarantine as long as you are asymptomatic (not having symptoms).
 However, campus policy requires that vaccinated individuals exposed to COVID-19 test twice after exposure even if they remain asymptomatic.
 If you become symptomatic, you must quarantine and get tested for COVID-19 right away.
-Please do not utilize the asymptomatic pooled saliva testing for post-exposure testing.

 Students: After exposure to COVID-19, you must call Counseling, Health, and Wellness Services (CHWS) and report your exposure so that the CHWS staff may provide guidance in this situation and help you schedule testing.
 You are required to be tested right away and/or tested five to seven days after exposure to COVID-19.
 If you are fully vaccinated, you do not need to quarantine after exposure unless you develop symptoms.